Champagne Piper-Heidsieck - Brut

 About the estate:

-The patient work carried out by the house’s teams since Christopher Descours took over the brand in 2011 has brilliantly paid off.
+The patient work carried out by the house’s teams since Christopher Descours took over the brand in 2011 has borne brilliant fruit.
 Its young cellar master, Émilien Boutillat, skillfully ensures stylistic continuity and spares no effort in bringing even greater consistency to a range that clearly displays its gastronomic ambitions.
-While the non-vintage Brut still needs to gain depth, the rest of the range has now reached a remarkable level of precision, particularly in the highly recommended Essentiel collection.
+While the non-vintage Brut still needs to gain depth, the rest of the range has now reached a remarkable level of precision, particularly in the Essentiel collection, which comes highly recommended.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France